The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Discussion

-To explore this possibility, we created a model comprising a central star, an azimuthally symmetric disc component, and a relatively compact off-axis component.
-We assume that the off-axis component is too compact to be significantly spatially resolved in the \textit{N} band, and for simplicity define it as a symmetric Gaussian with a \ac{fwhm} of $a\approx\qty{2.6}{\milliArcsecond}$.
-The free parameters in this model are the position of the Gaussian component relative to the disc centre for each epoch, and the relative intensity for all epochs combined.
-With this approach, we are able to reproduce the zero-crossing in the 2022 epoch.
-This model is illustrated in Figs.~\ref{fig:bestFit} and \ref{fig:modelImages} illustrate this model, while Table~\ref{tab:bestFitParams} lists the best-fit parameters.
+We therefore constructed a model with a central star, an azimuthally symmetric disc component, and a relatively compact off-axis component.
+We assume that the off-axis component is too compact to be significantly spatially resolved in the \textit{N} band and, for simplicity, model it as a symmetric Gaussian with a \ac{fwhm} of $a\approx\qty{2.6}{\milliArcsecond}$.
+The free parameters in this model are the Gaussian's position relative to the disc centre for each epoch and its relative intensity across all epochs.
+This approach successfully reproduces the zero-crossing in the 2022 epoch.
+Figs.~\ref{fig:bestFit} and \ref{fig:modelImages} illustrate this model, while Table~\ref{tab:bestFitParams} lists the best-fit parameters.

-We tested whether the angular position of the asymmetry is closely connected to the position of the companion\footnote{$\theta_\text{B}=301\fdg882,\,264\fdg368,\,230\fdg611$ east of north, for epoch 2021, 2022, and 2023, respectively.} but find no clear correlation between the companion and the best-fit position of the asymmetry per epoch.
-Neither of the explored models fully reproduces the observations, and in either scheme, the asymmetric element in the model changes substantially from one epoch to the next, even between the second and third epochs, where the difference in the hour angle of the observations, and hence $(u,v)$ coverage, is small.
-This suggests that the true intensity distribution is more complex than the models explored here, and that it varies on the $\sim$\qty{1}{\year} timescale that our observations probe.
+We tested whether the angular position of the asymmetry correlates with the companion's position\footnote{$\theta_\text{B}=301\fdg882,\,264\fdg368,\,230\fdg611$ east of north, for epochs 2021, 2022, and 2023, respectively.}, but find no clear correlation between the companion and the best-fit position of the asymmetry per epoch.
+Neither of the explored models fully reproduces the observations, and in both cases the asymmetric element changes substantially from one epoch to the next, even between the second and third epochs, where the difference in the hour angle of the observations, and hence $(u,v)$ coverage, is small.
+This suggests that the true intensity distribution is more complex than the models explored here and varies on the $\sim$\qty{1}{\year} timescale that our observations probe.

-With the limited $(u,v)$ coverage of a single observation, fitting a model with significantly more complexity than the geometries explored here is not justified.
-At the same time, the temporal variability complicates the combination of observations gathered over several years.
-Objects like HD~142527 require dedicated imaging-like campaigns with the \acp{ut}, where data with good $(u,v)$ coverage is collected within a time span $\ll\qty{1}{\year}$.
+Given the limited $(u,v)$ coverage of a single observation, fitting a model with significantly more complexity than the geometries explored here is not justified.
+At the same time, temporal variability complicates the combination of observations obtained over several years.
+Objects such as HD~142527 require dedicated imaging-like campaigns with the \acp{ut}, in which good $(u,v)$ coverage is collected within a time span $\ll\qty{1}{\year}$.